 How can I optimize my compensation while maintaining profitability in my practice?

+Optimizing compensation is not just about reducing costs, it’s about aligning pay with performance and practice growth.
 To maximize earnings while ensuring a sustainable business model, consider some of the following, depending on practice goals:

 • Increase high-margin services – Promote procedures with the highest profitability (e.g., cash-pay aesthetics vs. insurance reimbursements).